 SECTION 1.
 A definition is amended in Section 8-2-1 of the Duchesne County Code as follows:

-OIL AND GAS DRILLING FACILITIES/ PRODUCTION OIL AND GAS DRILLING AND PRODUCTION FACILITIES: Any operation utilizing equipment which advances a bore hole onto into the earth’s substrata for the purpose of discovery, development and/or production of oil or gas, including, but not necessarily limited to, wells, tanks or tank batteries, natural/propane gas storage and distribution, petroleum refining, access roads for ingress and egress, and pipelines well pads and their associated equipment, compressor stations and water handling facilities.
+OIL AND GAS DRILLING FACILITIES/ PRODUCTION OIL AND GAS DRILLING AND PRODUCTION FACILITIES: Any operation utilizing equipment which advances a bore hole onto into the earth’s substrata for the purpose of discovery, development and/or production of oil or gas, including, necessarily wells, tanks or tank batteries, natural/propane gas storage and distribution, petroleum refining, access roads for ingress and egress, and pipelines well pads and their associated equipment, compressor stations and water handling facilities.

 SECTION 2.
 The Table of Uses in Section 8-6-1 of the Duchesne County Code is amended as follows: